srabon0/bloomingdale-client/README.md

 # Getting Started with BroomingDale Inventory

-This project was bootstrapped with [Create React App](https://github.com/ProgrammingHeroWC4/warehouse-management-client-side-srabon0).
+This project was Tailwinded with [React App](https://github.com/ProgrammingHeroWC4/warehouse-management-client-side-srabon0).

 ## Short Intro